SpiderSuite/SpiderSuite.github.io/docs/Installation.md

 OR

-Download and extract SpiderSuite_vX.X.X_linux.tar.gz archive and place it at your chosen location, extract the archive on desired location (you can use GUI option or command line:
+Download `SpiderSuite_vX.X.X_linux.tar.gz` archive and place it at your choosen location.

+Extract the archive on desired location (you can use GUI option or command line:

 ```bash
 tar –xzf SpiderSuite_vX.X.X_linux.tar.gz
 ```
-Then run it simply by double clicking on the SpiderSuite/AppRun.Wrapper or using command line with the command
+Then run it simply by double clicking on the `SpiderSuite/AppRun.Wrapper`

+or

+using command line with the command

 ```bash
 ./SpiderSuite/AppRun.Wrapper